OffchainLabs/stylus-erc20/README.md

 2. [./scripts/test.sh](./scripts/test.sh) performs a series of calls to verify that the contract behaves as expected

 Remember to set the environment variables in an `.env` file.

+## Deploying behind a proxy

+This project also includes a Solidity Proxy to deploy the ERC-20 contract behind it, so it can be upgraded in the future.
+To do this, use the script [./scripts/deployWithProxy.sh](./scripts/deployWithProxy.sh).

+To update the logic contract, use the script [./scripts/updateLogic.sh](./scripts/updateLogic.sh).

+Note that this Proxy is based on the TransparentUpgradeableProxy of Solidity, but the ERC-20 contract itself is not Initializable.

 ## How to run a local Stylus dev node